IBM/deploy-app-using-tekton-on-kubernetes/README.md

 ```
   http://<public-ip-of-kubernetes-cluster>:32426/
 ```
-where the public IP of Kubernetes Cluster can be retrieved from IBM Cloud dashboard and the port 32426 is defined as nodePort in deploy.yaml.
+where the public IP of Kubernetes Cluster can be retrieved from IBM Cloud dashboard, and the port 32426 is defined as nodePort in deploy.yaml.

 In this way you deploy your application using Tekton Pipeline.
-This tutorial covers the basics of Tekton Pipeline to get you started building your own pipelines.
-There are more features available like webhooks, web based dashboards and more.
+This tutorial covers the basics of Tekton Pipeline to get you started on building your own pipelines.
+There are more features available like webhooks, web based dashboards.
 Do try it out with IBM Cloud Kubernetes Service.

 ## Next Steps

-Tekton is one of the tools available in open source project Kabanero.
+Tekton is one of the tools available in the open source project Kabanero.
 [Kabanero](https://kabanero.io/) brings together key technologies into a microservices-based framework for building modern cloud-native applications.
 Kabanero has Codewind which helps to build cloud-native applications, Appsody which helps to build and deploy cloud-native applications and Tekton which is Kubernetes style CI/CD pipeline.
 Each project has its own open source community and independent releases.
 The Kabanero open source project is included within [IBM Cloud Pak for Applications](https://cloud.ibm.com/catalog/content/ibm-cp-applications) as Kabanero Enterprise.
-Cloud Pak for Applications provides a faster, more secure way to move your business applications to cloud, in container enabled environment.
+The Cloud Pak for Applications provides a faster, more secure way to move your business applications to cloud, in container enabled environment.
 Cloud Pak for Applications is built and supported on Red Hat OpenShift.
 Explore and try out with the help of this [developer guide](https://developer.ibm.com/series/developers-guide-to-ibm-cloud-pak-for-applications/).

 ## Related Links